lordnaz/dmc-core/README.md

 DonateMeCrypto.me
 =================

-A core engine for donatemecrpyto.me created using Express JS
+A core engine for donatemecrpyto.me created using Express JS and MongoDB

 ## Project Details
 - Project : donatemecrypto.me